RascalSoftware/RAT/docs/source/install.rst

 If you are on IDAAS or have already compiled the MEX file and want to use RAT in C++, do the following:

-1. In MATLAB, Open the file  "reflectivity_calculation_wrappper.m" in the folder "RAT/targetFunctions/reflectivity_calculation/"
+1. In MATLAB, Open the file  "reflectivity_calculation_wrapper.m" in the folder "RAT/targetFunctions/reflectivity_calculation/"

 2. Change the variable "type = 'm'; " to " type = 'mex'; "